 Each case management agency must establish and implement a process by which the person has been informed of his/her freedom of choice rights, and that the person and/or the person’s legal guardian has signed a “Waiver Beneficiary Freedom of Choice Form” indicating that he/she has elected to receive a home and community-based services.
 Services not provided in accordance with this standard will not be reimbursed

-Each case management service provider must provide the person and/or the person’s representative, family members and/or legal guardians with agency procedures for protecting confidentiality, for reviewing progress against the ISP, participant rights, and other matters germane to the individual’s decision to accept services.
+Each case management service provider must provide the person and/or the person’s representative, family members and/or legal guardians with agency procedures for protecting confidentiality, for reviewing progress against the PCP, participant rights, and other matters germane to the individual’s decision to accept services.

-Each case manager is responsible for conducting a comprehensive intake assessment of the person within forty-eight (48) hours of receiving the waiver request and prior to the development of the ISP.
-The intake assessment findings and ISP must be completed within seven (7) working days of conducting the assessment.
+Each case manager is responsible for conducting a comprehensive intake assessment of the person within forty-eight (48) hours of receiving the waiver request and prior to the development of the PCP.
+The intake assessment findings and PCP must be completed within seven (7) working days of conducting the assessment.

 Each case manager must include other contributors chosen and invited by the person, and representatives of the person’s interdisciplinary team, as possible, to participate in the initial assessment and the development and implementation of the approved person-centered Individual Service Plan, as per participant request and/or as appropriate.

-Development of the ISP must include the person whose plan is being developed, other contributors chosen and invited by the person, and representatives of the person’s interdisciplinary team, as possible.
+Development of the PCP must include the person whose plan is being developed, other contributors chosen and invited by the person, and representatives of the person’s interdisciplinary team, as possible.

-It is the responsibility of the case manager to ensure the ISP is provided to the State Agency (or its designee) for approval of services recommended in the ISP.
-The State Agency (or its designee) will approve or disapprove the services recommended in the ISP within seven (7) working days of its receipt.
+It is the responsibility of the case manager to ensure the PCP is provided to the State Agency (or its designee) for approval of services recommended in the PCP.
+The State Agency (or its designee) will approve or disapprove the services recommended in the PCP within seven (7) working days of its receipt.

 Each case manager must complete and provide to each case management agency for whom he or she works the DHCF Conflict-Free Case management Self-Attestation form.

-Each case manager must ensure the person is given free choice of all qualified Medicaid providers of each service included in his/her written person-centered Individual Service Plan.
+Each case manager must ensure the person is given the choice to participate in PDS program and/or offered the free choice of all qualified Medicaid providers of each service included in his/her written person-centered Individual Service Plan.

 Each case manager must provide the person, the person’s representative, family members and/or legal guardians with information on how other needed services (e.g., Medicare, SSI, transit, housing, legal assistance, energy assistance, etc.) may be obtained.